 If you are looking for an investment option which provides good returns compared to traditional Fixed Deposits (FDs) with a short maturity period, start investing in a short term fund.
 Here are the benefits, taxation, and things to consider before investing.
 Read on!

 Short Term Funds are debt mutual funds for a short duration of 1-3 years.
 These funds invest in debt funds and are moderately low in risk.
 A short term fund provides better returns than bank fixed deposits and offers better tax benefits if held for more than 3 years.
-If you have idle money to invest and get better returns, short term fund is for you.
+If you have idle money to invest and get better returns, a short term fund is for you.
 Check out the list of benefits of investing in a short term fund in the section below.